mixxmisha/pkgrip/README.md

 Created by qwikrazor87
 <br/>
-Modified by mgsx86
+Modified by mixxmisha

-## Note from mgsx86
+## Note from mixxmisha

 I have modified pkgrip.c to have a larger file size limit.
 The pkg size limit pointer has increased from a 32-bit uint.